lukas-hermans/LSN_exercises/README.md

 Each folder contains a Jupyter-Notebook (e.g. "LSN_Exercises_01.ipynb"), a sub-folder "cpp_code", and a sub-folder "data".
 In the Jupyter-Notebook, I present my solution to the exercise sheet with figures and detailed explanations.
 The sub-folder "cpp_code" includes all the C++ code used for the calculations in each exercise sheet.
 It also contains a "makefile", from which the hierarchy of the C++ and header files should become obvious.
 The generated data is saved in the sub-folder "data", which is accessed by the Jupyter-Notebook.
 The last two exercise sheets 11 and 12 do not contain the subfolders because all the computations (with Python and Keras) are included in the Jupyter-Notebook.

-In addition to the folders of the 12 exercise sheets, I created a folder called "tools" that includes libraries (e.g., the random number generated or routines for the Metropolis algorithm) that are used in several exercise sheets.
+In addition to the folders of the 12 exercise sheets, I created a folder called "tools" that includes libraries (e.g., the random number generator or routines for the Metropolis algorithm) that are used in several exercise sheets.